ekat-velaz/ekat-velaz/README.md

 ![I am a Junior Frontend Developer 👩🏻‍💻](https://github.com/ekat-velaz/ekat-velaz/blob/main/github-banner.png)

-# Hi there 👋, my name is Katya Velazquez!
+# Katya Velazquez
-I am a Junior Frontend Developer 👩🏻‍💻
+Hi there 👋 I am a Junior Frontend Developer 👩🏻‍💻
 I love creating interesting projects and currently still learning more about HTML, CSS, JavaScript and it's frameworks!
 On my free time apart from coding I like spending time with friends and family and travel a lot 🌍

-##Skills:
+## Skills and Experience:
 - JS
 - HTML
 - CSS

-- 🔭 I’m currently working on this page.
+## More information:
-- 🌱 I’m currently learning React, Node JS, Bootstrap
+- 🌱 I’m currently learning React, Node JS, Bootstrap and other stuff
 - 📫 How to reach me: ekatvelaz@gmail.com
 - ⚡ Fun fact: next year i'll get a cat.
 I need this in my life..